 How it Plays Out: Life Insurance Beneficiary Designations

-A former wife named as primary beneficiary on her former husband’s life insurance policy asserts a claim for benefits under the policy.
-Following their divorce, the insured former husband never changed his beneficiary designation.
+A former wife named as primary beneficiary on her former husband’s life insurance policy claims benefits under the policy.
+Following their divorce, he never changed his beneficiary designation.

-The payor of life insurance proceeds, relying on section 732.703, Florida Statutes, may review the deceased insured’s marital status on the death certificate and his relationship to the claimant, make payment decisions under different scenarios, and avoid the delay and expense of an interpleader action.
+Relying on Section 732.703, Florida Statutes, the life insurance company may review the insured’s marital status on the death certificate and pay out the proceeds.
+The company may make these payment decisions and avoid the delay and expense of an interpleader action.